 The policy of Y Child Care Programs is to work with families in enrolling your child into the program.
-We encourage families visit at least one time without your child so that you are able to meet and discuss policies and procedures.
-The Preschool Director will provide you with a complete enrollment packet.
-Families should return all the completed forms to the Preschool along with their tuition payment before their child begins the program.
+We encourage families to visit at least one time without your child so that you are able to meet and discuss policies and procedures.
+The Director and/or Child Care Registrar will provide you with a complete enrollment packet.
+Families should return all the completed forms to the Child Care Registrar along with their tuition payment before their child begins the program.
 In addition, families will be asked to sign a Family Handbook receipt form verifying that they understand and will adhere to the policies and procedures set forth by the Preschool program.
 A copy of that receipt shall be placed in the child's file.

 Registration procedures throughout the year include a meeting with the Program Director, a tour of the facility and a parent and child orientation.
-Orientations will take place via a Zoom meeting.

 All parents must attend an orientation PRIOR to their child attending the program.

 Your child will be assigned to a classroom.
 Each class has assigned teaching staff.
-The teaching staff provide ongoing personal contact, meaningful learning activities, supervision, and immediate care as needed to protect children's well-being.
+The teaching staff provide ongoing personal contact, meaningful learning activities, supervision, and immediate care as needed to protect children's wellbeing.